 Whether you’re protesting an injustice or diffusing an argument with your spouse, refusing to respond to anger and violence with anger and violence pushes your humility to the breaking point.
 It makes you feel weak and exposed.

-In a word, it makes you feel vulnerable.
+It makes you feel vulnerable.

 From the time you were old enough to walk, you’ve been taught to practice self-protection and self-preservation.
 But King understood that there is power in being vulnerable because it allows us to become living, breathing witnesses to truth.

 As witnesses to truth, we carry the seeds of change and the possibility of a “community at peace with itself.”
 They might disagree with you.
 They might even despise you.
-But they can’t argue with your willingness to be vulnerable for what you believe in — and it’s your vulnerability that gives authority to the truth you speak.
+But they can’t argue with your willingness to be vulnerable for what you believe in — and it’s your vulnerability that lends authority to the truth you speak.

-Jesus and the Art of Being Vulnerable
+Jesus and the art of being vulnerable

 In a 1967 sermon, MLK said,